Akintanoreofe/CLIMDES-INTERNSHIP-SUCCESS/README.md

 # CLIMDES-INTERNSHIP-SUCCESS
 # Internship Success Prediction

-This project aims to predict the success of internship applications using machine learning.
-A logistic regression model is trained on simulated data to predict whether an applicant will succeed in obtaining an internship.
+This project aims to predict the success of an intern using machine learning.
+A logistic regression model is trained on simulated data to predict whether an applicant will succeed in completing their internship.

 ## Data Generation and Preprocessing

 Simulated data for the model includes various factors such as academic performance, relevant skills, experience, weekly hours available, laptop availability, and constant internet access.
-The success criteria for internship applications are defined based on a combination of these factors.
+The success criteria for internship applicants are defined based on a combination of these factors.

 ### Data Simulation and Preprocessing